Correlation vs. Causation | Difference, Designs & Examples

 In a controlled experiment, you can also eliminate the influence of third variables by using random assignment and control groups.

 Random assignment helps distribute participant characteristics evenly between groups so that they’re similar and comparable.
-A control group lets you compare the experimental manipulation to a similar treatment or no treatment.
+A control group lets you compare the experimental manipulation to a similar treatment or no treatment (or a placebo, to control for the placebo effect).

 Frequently asked questions about correlation and causation